moaazelsayed/TrusTD/README.md

 # TrusTD
-TrusTD is a service that tracks and compiles IOU promises through block-chain technology to help eliminate micro transactions.
+TrusTD is a service that tracks and resolves IOU promises through block-chain technology to help eliminate micro transactions.